Oliver, British Columbia: History

-Located east of Oliver is Area 27 Motorsports Park, which is the first and only track over 2 miles in Canada west of Ontario.

 Oliver has been characterized by waves of migrants from different parts of the world.
 The first non-Indigenous settlers in the area, mostly war veterans and their families, came from the United Kingdom in the 1920s.
 This was followed by migration from Germany in the 1930s, and Hungarians in the 1940s and 1950s.
 Immigrants from Portugal arrived in Oliver starting in the 1950s, and soon owned most of the area wineries and orchards.
 The most recent migration has been of Sikh Canadians, many coming from the Lower Mainland and Calgary.
 As of 2017, Punjabi Sikhs own about 70 per cent of the area orchards and wineries.